arenekosreal/E5Renewer.Net/README.md

     - `--user-secret`: The path to the user secret file.
     - `--token`: The string to access json api.
     - `--token-file`: The file which first line is used as the token.
-    - `--listen-tcp-socket`: The tcp socket to listen instead default one(`127.0.0.1:5000`).
-    - `--listen-unix-socket-path`: The path to create a unix domain socket to access json api.
-    - `--listen-inux-socket-permission`: The permission to the unix domain socket file.
+    - `--listen-unix-socket-permission`: The permission to the unix domain socket file.
     - All AspNet.Core supported arguments.
 See [here](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/#command-line) for more info.

-    We will listen on tcp socket `127.0.0.1:5000` by default, this is the default value of AspNet Core.
+    We will listen on endpoint `http://127.0.0.1:5000` by default, this is the default value of Asp.Net Core.
-    If you want to customize it, you need to set commandline argument `--listen-tcp-socket` like `--listen-tcp-socket=127.0.0.1:8888`.

-    You can also choose listen unix domain socket by setting commandline argument like `--listen-unix-socket-path=/path/to/socket` and set socket file permission with argument like `--listen-unix-socket-permission=511`.
-    Unix Domain Socket will be enabled if your OS supports it and you set it here.

-    Asp.Net Core supports `--urls` parameter to set listen endpoint, such as `--urls=http://127.0.0.1:5001` or `--urls=http://unix:/path/to/socket`.
+    Asp.Net Core supports `--urls` parameter to set customized listen endpoint, such as `--urls=http://127.0.0.1:5001` or `--urls=http://unix:/path/to/socket`.
-    But setting unix domain socket's permission supports set by `--listen-unix-socket-path` only for now.
+    Unix Domain Socket file's permission can be customized with argument `--listen-unix-socket-permission`, but this only works on non-Windows platform because `File.SetUnixFileMode(string, UnixFileMode)` is used to set permission, while it does not work on Windows.

+    Those customized arguments are actually Asp.Net Core configuration items, items' names are the camelCase of arguments.
+    For example, `--token` will be mapped to `token`, `--user-secret` will be mapped to `userSecret`, and `--listen-unix-socket-permission` will be mapped to `listenUnixSocketPermission`.
+    With this converting map, you can use Asp.Net Core's ways to provide them, such as json configuration, environment variable, etc.
+    But there is a special case: `--systemd` should be provided with `systemd=true` if you do not use commandline argument, as Asp.Net Core's configuration requires a value, we added a special check for the `--systemd` flag.
+    Those customized arguments do not have short forms like `-s`, `-u`.

+    `--user-secret` is required to be provided, or a `NullReferenceException` of `userSecret` will be thown.

 > [!NOTE]
 > If `--token` and `--token-file` both are specified, we prefer `--token`.
 If you forget to set neither of them, we use a randomly generated value.